bmigette/autoreco/README.md

   -c CREDENTIALS, --credentials CREDENTIALS
                         Valid Credentials File.
 Format: user:password -mls MAX_LIST_SIZE, --max-list-size MAX_LIST_SIZE
                         Do not run tests with list size above this value.
+  -rs RUN_SCANS, --run-scans RUN_SCANS
+                        Scans to run, default all.
+Example: dns,webfiles,webdiscovery,userenum,nmapscan,file,snmp
 ```

+## Domain Discovery
+To use domain discovery, the script needs to detect a working DNS Server.
+You can add one with --host.
+For this to work, nmap needs to be able to detect dns service running.

 # Examples
 ```